luisacicolini/luisacicolini.github.io/src/content/posts/writing-a-paper.md

 *fixing a sentence is easier than coming up with an entirely new one*.
 As we start to produce *fixed* alternatives, that we continue to refine and like better, we converge.

+[Here is a very interesting source](https://www.lesswrong.com/s/pC6DYFLPMTCbEwH8W) about this (thanks Arjun!).

 **It's important to stay focused**

 I don't manage stress well, I get anxious and tend to become unfocused and splinter my energy in worrying about everything.